 Ok, everyone ready?
 Let’s start with the ride queue:

-In the model you can see the layout for how everything will be.
+In the model, you can see the layout for how every section of the ride is.

-The backstory for Galaxy’s Edge is that the Resistance have built a new base on the remote planet of Batuu by carving out a cavern which is thousands of years old with lasers, to form their new base.
+The backstory for Galaxy’s Edge is that the Resistance has built a new base on the remote planet of Batuu by carving out a cavern that is thousands of years old with lasers, to form their new base.
 It’s located just on the outskirts of Black Spire Outpost giving it natural camouflage so as not to be discovered easily by First Order Troops.

 To enter the queue you pass through the turret station outside:

 Rise of the Resistance now has the Lightning Lane, and in the future, they will have a single rider option, to allow guests to move through more quickly.
 You can see their location in the model above, (at that time it was a FastPass lane) on the right side where the line is divided.

 Here is what the real attraction turnstiles look like and where you enter: